-In Section 3 we describe the basic functionalities in the DACIDR pipeline.
-Although by using Interpolation method, we make it possible to visualize and cluster millions of data, but the time complexity of MI-MDS algorithm remains high.
-As described in Section 3, the input dataset D is divided into sample set N and out-of-sample set M, so the computational complexity of MI-MDS remains O(NM), which means each sequence in the sample set will need to aligned with each sequence in the out-of-sample set.
-In our test, an ASA with 100k 16s rRNA will need several hours to finish on 800 cores, the total alignment in that computation is 100k 100k / 2.
-If this 100k is considered as sample set and the rest 1M sequences as out-of-sample set, the total alignment will increase to 1M 100k, which takes 18 times longer than the ASA computation.
+In Section 3 we described the basic functionalities in the DACIDR pipeline.
+Although by using interpolation method, we made it possible to visualize and cluster millions of data, but the time complexity of MI-MDS algorithm remained high.
+The input dataset D is divided into sample set N and out-of-sample set M, so the computational complexity of MI-MDS remains $O(N^M)$, which means each sequence in the sample set will need to aligned with each sequence in the out-of-sample set.
+In our test, an ASA with 100k 16s rRNA needed several hours to finish on 800 cores, the total number of alignments in that computation is 100k 100k/ 2.
+If this 100k is considered as sample set and the rest 1M sequences as out-of-sample set, this number will increase to 1M 100k, which takes 18 times longer than the ASA computation.

-To address the time complexity of MI-MDS, we used the concept from astrophysics simulations (solving $O(N^2)$ particle dynamics) to split the sample data in L=3-dimension space into an octree with Barnes-Hut Tree (BH-Tree) [30] techniques turning complexity to a O(NlogN).
-In our case, our tree, called Sample Sequence Partition Tree (SSP-Tree) is similar to BH-Tree, and the sample dataset is divided up into cubic cells via an octree (in a L=3-dimension space), where the tree node set K is divided into two sets: each leaf node E will contain one sequence, and each internal node I will contain all the sequences belongs to its decedents.
+To address the time complexity of MI-MDS, we used the concept from astrophysics simulations (solving $O(N^2)$ particle dynamics) to split the sample data in L=3-dimension space into an octree with Barnes-Hut Tree (BH-Tree) [30] techniques.
+Our tree, called Sample Sequence Partition Tree (SSP-Tree) is similar to BH-Tree. and the sample dataset is divided up into cubic cells via an octree (in a L=3-dimension space), where the tree node set K is divided into two sets: each leaf node $e \in E$ will contain one sequence, and each internal node $i \in I$ will contain all the sequences belongs to its decedents.
+Each $i \in I$ has a child nodes set denoted as $\{C, 2^L\}$ where the number of its children smaller or equals to 2^{L} .
 Figure 3 is an example shown how the SSP-Tree works in 2D with 8 sequences.
 If a node contains only one sequence, then it became a leaf node; otherwise it is an internal node.
-In Figure 3, the node E_0 to E_7 contains the sequences from A to H accordingly.
-I_1 contains sequences A, B, C and D. I_2 contains sequences G and H. I_0 contains all the sequence as it is the biggest box.
+In Figure 3, the node e_0 to e_7 contains the sequences from A to H accordingly. i_1 contains sequences A, B, C and D. i_2 contains sequences G and H. i_0 contains all the sequence as it is the biggest box.